-Executives are entitled to acceleration of unvested RSUs in the event that employment is terminated by reason of a Reduction in Force (as defined in the applicable RSU agreement) on or after the first anniversary of the date of grant, then (i) 25% of the then- remaining outstanding RSUs will vest on the date of such termination if the termination occurs prior to the second anniversary of the date of grant and (ii) 50% of the then remaining outstanding RSUs will vest on the date of such termination if the termination occurs prior to the second anniversary of the date of grant and (ii) 50% of the then remaining outstanding RSUs will vest on the date of such termination if the termination occurs on or after the second anniversary of the date of grant.
-The term "Reduction in Force" means a termination of employment under circumstances that would result in the payment of benefits under The Babcock & Wilcox Employee Severance Plan or a successor plan (whether or not the executive is a participant in such plan), termination of employment in connection with a voluntary exit incentive program, or termination of employment under designates as a reduction in force.
+Executives are entitled to acceleration of unvested RSUs in the event that employment is terminated by reason of a Reduction in Force (as defined in the applicable RSU agreement) on or after the first anniversary of the date of grant.
+In the event, (i) 25% of the then- remaining outstanding RSUs will vest on the date of such termination if the termination occurs prior to the second anniversary of the date of grant and (ii) 50% of the then remaining outstanding RSUs will vest on the date of such termination if the termination occurs on or after the second anniversary of the date of grant.
+The term "Reduction in Force" means a termination of employment under circumstances that would result in the payment of benefits under The Babcock & Wilcox Employee Severance Plan or a successor plan (whether or not the executive is a participant in such plan), termination of employment in connection with a voluntary exit incentive program, or termination of employment under other circumstances which the Committee designates as a reduction in force.